 The breach of iCloud has to be the most high profile incident given the number of people who lost their data.
 Several Hollywood celebrities had their personal data leaked online after the breach of iCloud.

 Cloud technology is fueling the growth for numerous companies worldwide.
 However, like any other technology, Cloud is also vulnerable to social engineering attacks, hidden software venerability that can provide the hackers with a back-door access to your data, etc.

 3. Shared Technology

-In a multi-user environment, the compromise of a single component like the hypervisor can expose not just the individual customer but the entire environment to potential breach.
+In a multi-user environment, the compromise of a single component like the hypervisor can expose not just the individual customer but the entire environment to a potential breach.
 The same applies to shared storage service.

 4. Privacy Issue with Cloud

 Privacy is a concern whenever you incorporate a cloud service; you provide your sensitive data to a third-party cloud service provider that can put your company or your personal data at risk.
 Usually, a cloud service provider caters to several clients that can falter their accuracy and efficiency, resulting in mistakes that can invite hackers.